zurisee/lizzycms-extensions/README.md

 To add content, edit the file `pages/content.md`.

 To add pages, rename `config/#sitemap.txt` to `config/sitemap.txt` and add lines.
 Each line corresponds to a page.
 Indent to add a hierarchy.
-Most often there is no need for arguments (which would be added in curly braces).
+Most often there is no need for arguments to pages (which would be added in curly braces, like the example 'Home' shows).